- a higher level, primarily for environmentally designated sites and other priority habitats

 The first tranche of EFS closed for applications on 31 March 2017.

 Applications which deliver most environmental benefit for the scheme objectives of restoring, preserving and enhancing biodiversity, improving water quality and mitigating against climate change will receive priority entry into the scheme.

 More information on EFS is available via the following link:

 The Group Level Facilitation measure is to contract facilitators to run group projects.
 Group projects will promote co-ordinated activity among EFS agreement holders to enhance environmental outcomes in certain areas such as an environmentally designated site, priority habitat or river catchment.

 EFS Group Level Facilitation will be initially introduced through a small number of pilot projects in 2017.

 More information on EFS Group Level Facilitation is available via the following link:

 Production of Conservation Management Plans for Natura 2000 sites

-DAERA will fund production of at least twenty Natura 2000 Conservation Management Plans for sites within Northern Ireland.
+DAERA is funding the production of at least 23 Natura 2000 Conservation Management Plans for sites within Northern Ireland.
 The Conservation Management Plans will detail what actions are required to move sites towards, or maintain them at, favourable condition.
 They will also complement the Environmental Farming Scheme (EFS), by providing detailed guidance on appropriate agri-environment management of Natura 2000 sites.